huanlin/huanlin.github.io/content/en/docs/hugo-customization/admonitions/index.md

 ### Step 6: Add Snippet in VS Code

-The shortcode syntax is cumbersome, so I've added a snippet in Visual Studio Code, as below:
+The shortcode syntax is cumbersome, so I've added a snippet in Visual Studio Code.
+To do this, select `Configure User Snippets` under `File` > `Preferences`, then select `markdown.json`.
+Add the following code to `markdown.json`:

 ```json
 {